BranchTaken/Hemlock/doc/tools/hocc.md

 ## Parser specification

-The `hocc` specification grammar is layered onto Hemlock's grammar via the addition of several contextual keywords and one operator:
+The Hocc specification grammar is layered onto Hemlock's grammar via the addition of several contextual keywords and one operator:

 - Parser: `hocc`